hardisj/erinsaudiocorner/content/english/loudspeakers/Apple_homepod_mini.md

 Additionally, this speaker has no auxiliary input and thus was tested via Bluetooth using Klippel's [Application Note 72](http://www.klippel.de/fileadmin/klippel/Files/Know_How/Application_Notes/AN_72_Testing_wireless_audio_devices_with_Klippel_R%26D.pdf).

-With the above said, the reference plane in this test is at the tweeter level.
+With the above said, the reference plane in this test is at the waveguide level.
 Just above the bottom of the speaker.
 Volume set to max.
 Unlike its bigger brother - the HomePod - there is no adaptive EQ in the HomePod Mini.
 So there was nothing to disable in terms of "DSP" other than "soundcheck" (which is only used to normalize music as track to track variation can be louder or quieter).

 I modified the NFS to use a pole, placing the speaker on top rather than directly on top of the NFS' platform.
 This was done to make sure there was no artifacts - comb filtering - from the stand back to the microphone as this is intended to provide anechoic data, as previously discussed.
 This can be seen below.